 heading north till we got to Turkey, shake hands with the Turks, and call it good.
 That wasn’t happening.

-I began to understand the the Republican Guard had at last begun to put up a fight. and we heard that Iraqi forces were leaving Kuwait.
+I began to understand the the Republican Guard had at last begun to put up a fight.
+We heard that Iraqi forces were leaving Kuwait.
 That put us in a rather interesting position.
 First, we had to make sure they didn’t get out.
-We’d be talking several heavy divisions retreating.
-They were also almost directly in our way.
+We’d be talking several heavy divisions retreating North.
+They were almost directly in our way.
 There was nothing to say they might not turn and join forces in the area.
 There was no doubt we couldn’t handle them, they’d just have made our mission harder.

-The Engineers had opened path’s through the minefield for us.
-Using M1 tanks with a rotating drum of chains the bet the ground, they detonated anything that they hit.
-The small mines that looked about the size of a frozen juice can, were too small to present a danger to the the tanks.
+The Engineers had opened paths through the minefield for us.
+Using M1 tanks with a rotating drum of chains they beat the ground and detonated anything they hit.
+The small mines were about the size of a frozen juice can were too small to present a danger to the the tanks.

 But that couldn’t be said for the trucks and Humvees in the convoy.
 Once again we were funneled down to a few lanes of traffic.
 The idea was to go straight, don’t steer to the left or the right.
 If you were off even a little, it could mean disaster.

-I recall noticing a mine less that three inches from our front tire.
-They were scatted everywhere, and I had to hope that the engineers had gotten them all.
+I recall noticing a mine less than three inches from our front tire at one time.
+They were scattered everywhere.
+I had to hope that the engineers had gotten them all.
 There was very little room for error.

 As we started to clear the minefield, we heard a loud explosion from one of the other lanes.
 A Humvee belonging to the Division Chief of Staff had hit a mine.

 The explosion shredded the back tire, and shrapnel punched a hole in the fuel tank.